Onsite and Online

 The Master’s in Counseling Psychology curriculum builds on the core curriculum of the first two years emphasizing clinical courses as well as core courses that support the student’s evolving relationship to professional practice.
 The Master’s in Counseling Psychology meets the educational requirements of the California Board of Behavioral Sciences, Senate Bill 33, Section 4980.36 of the Business and Professions Code (MFT).
 This degree also meets the educational requirements of the California Board of Behavioral Sciences, Senate Bill 788, Section 4999.33 of the Business and Professions Code for the Licensed Professional Clinical Counselor (LPCC).

-- Students are required to complete 105 credits (940 hours) of coursework over 11 quarters.
-Also, a 340 hours traineeship, including a minimum of 280 direct service hours, must be completed.
+- Students are required to complete 103 credits (920 hours) of which 92 are from coursework and 11 are from fieldwork.
+Also, a 340 hour traineeship, which includes a minimum of 280 direct service hours, must be completed.

-- Forty hours of personal therapy in an individual, couple, family, or group setting are required.
-In some cases, this experience may be obtained prior to enrollment in Meridian's graduate program.
+- Forty hours of personal therapy in an individual, couple, family, and/or group setting are required.
+In some cases, this experience may be obtained prior to enrollment in Meridian’s graduate program.